anarchie347/brain/Planning and Design/Brain32.md

 The pointer is pointing at a W cell

 ### R mode
 R mode is raw mode, so R code is substituted directly into the translated brainfuck code.
-Raw cod eis encased in
+Raw cod eis encased in `(` `)` The pointer will start at the least significant D cell, and should end in this cell.
+If the pointer does not end in this cell, the behaviour of the rest of the code is undefined.
+Brain32 is intended to always be compiler generated from a previous translation, so there should not be errors here.
+FOr debugging purposes during development, the compiler will have an option to insert a debug statement into the resulting brainfuck stating the pointer position before and after the raw code to ensure it always points to a least significant D cell at the end of the block

 # Translation